Measuring Instructions for Drapery/Curtains

 - Measure from a minimum of 4” and maximum of 12” above the top of your window (not including tabs or rings) to create a professional look and to give the illusion of height.
 This will become the placement height of your drapery rod.

-- Rod Pockets, pleats, grommets, tabs & sewn on ring tops are included in the length you order.
+- Pleats and grommets are included in the length you order.

-- Eyelet + clip adds 3" of length (you need to deduct 3" from the panel length)
+- Eyelet + clip adds 3" of length, so you need to deduct 3" from the panel length.

-- Eyelet only adds 2" of length (you need to deduct 2" from the panel length)
+- Eyelet only adds 2" of length, so you need to deduct 2" from the panel length.

 Drapery Panel Length Tips:

-- You can specify any length desired to the 1/4"
+- You can specify any length desired rounded up to the nearest 1/8".

 - For uneven floors, make sure to measure each side and submit the longest measurement.

-- For a more luxurious look on drapery panels that will be stationary, you can add 1”- 10” to the drapery panel length so that they “puddle” on the floor.
+- For a more luxurious look, you can add 1”- 10” to the drapery panel length so that they “puddle” on the floor.

 - For sill length drapes, you need to decide if you want the length to the sill or just below the sill.